Mir Iqbal Hussain Trophy: Conduct and format

 Total 12 teams - 10 teams (2 from each zones) plus the last years winners and the home team would compete at the National finals.
 Each team would then play in a round robin format.
 The top four teams with the maximum points would advance to the Semi-Final stage, two of them would progress to the Final Stage.
 The winning team would be rewarded the Coca-Cola Mir Iqal Hussain Trophy.
 At the National Finals, AIFF would identify and select 40 of the most promising football talent.
 These 40 footballers would be groomed by AIFF to become the Official National Under-16 Sub-Junior Team.

+Championship structure

+The NFC structure was converted into a two tiered championship format from the 2023–24 season.
+The state associations are eligible to participate in the championship through the two tiers of the competition played across the country.

 Results

 The following is the list of winners and runners-up: